 How much maintenance is required for living green walls?

 Very little, other than removing dead leaves on occasion, and adding additional nutrients approximately every 4 months or so.

-Do living walls use a lot of energy?
+Do living green walls use a lot of energy?

 Due to the short duration and frequency of the irrigation cycle our walls use minimal electricity.